-Submission note: although still a rare bird in Australia, there was a notable Australian incursion of the species in January-April 2011 (NSW to South Aus) and there have now been at least eleven Western Australian records: October 2008, west of the Abrolhos Islands (BARC 587); the Bremer Canyon scored two birds on the 23rd and 24th April 2019 along with singles on the 6th, 7th, 13th and 19th January 2020 and the 4th and 18th February 2020, and 8th January 2022 (this submission); finally there was also a single bird offshore Walpole, WA, on the 12th May 2019.
+Submission note: although still a rare bird in Australia, there was a notable Australian incursion of the species in January-April 2011 (NSW to South Aus) and there have now been at least eleven Western Australian records: October 2008, west of the Abrolhos Islands (BARC 587); the Bremer Canyon scored two birds on the 23rd and 24th April 2019 along with singles on the 6th, 7th, 13th and 19th January 2020 (this submission), the 4th and 18th February 2020, and 8th January 2022; finally there was also a single bird offshore Walpole, WA, on the 12th May 2019.

-Circumstances of sighting: a single Great Shearwater Ardenna gravis was observed and photographed at 2.04 pm on the 8th January 2022 by Keith Lightbody during the Naturaliste Charter's Orca tour to the Bremer Canyon, southern coast of Western Australia.
+Circumstances of sighting: a single Great Shearwater Ardenna gravis was observed and photographed on the 19th January 2020 by William Betts during the Naturaliste Charter's Orca tour to the Bremer Canyon, southern coast of Western Australia.